You can download Government as 'Smart Client' Chapter 2 - Government as Informed Client here or find the full text below.

 The adequacy of budget is a critical ingredient in the achievement of a quality design outcome.
 It is important to make the point that quality design need not be expensive and can deliver value for money.

-- Use feasibility and schematic design as an interactive process integral with determining the budget.
+- Use Feasibility and Concept Design as an interactive process integral with determining the budget.

 - Provide contingencies for design and construction.